qmk/qmk.fm_old/_pages/powered.md

     </tr>
 </table>

-Please do not use modified versions these images - if you'd like to use something different, [let us know](https://github.com/qmk/qmk.fm/issues), and we'll do our best to accommodate your wishes!
+**Please do not use modified versions these images** - if you'd like to use something different, [let us know](https://github.com/qmk/qmk.fm/issues), and we'll do our best to accommodate your wishes!

+<small>This page's modification history can be viewed [here](https://github.com/qmk/qmk.fm/commits/gh-pages/_pages/powered.md).</small>